NAThompson/ADIOS2/docs/user_guide/source/faq/faq.rst

       -- Build files have been written to: /ccs/home/atkins3/code/adios/build

-How do I build ADIOS 2 on Fujitsu FX100?
+How do I build ADIOS2 on Fujitsu FX100?
 ----------------------------------------

 * Cross-compilation (building on the login node) is not recommended.
 Submit an interactive job and build on the compute nodes.
-* Make sure CMake >= 3.6 is installed on the compute nodes.
+* Make sure CMake is installed on the compute nodes.
 If not, you need to build and install it from source since CMake does not provide SPARC V9 binaries.
-* Use gcc instead of the Fujitsu compiler.
-We tested with gcc 6.3.0
+* Use ``gcc`` instead of the Fujitsu compiler.
+We tested with gcc 6.3.0.
 * CMake fails to automatically find the correct MPI library on FX100.
 As a workaround, set CC, CXX, and FC to the corresponding MPI compiler wrappers: